August 12, 2024

 Blog image

 The reason this matters at the level of an individual reading a health blog: the disease is largely silent until it isn't, and by the time symptoms appear, complications have often already begun.
-For most Indian adults, the question isn't whether to screen — it's when, and how often.
+For most American adults, the question isn't whether to screen — it's when, and how often.

 When annual screening becomes non-negotiable